scheideman/CarND-Behaviour-Cloning-Project/README.md

 ```

 ## Model
 - I initially started by recreating the model in this paper: https://arxiv.org/abs/1604.07316.
 And was able to successfully get the car to drive around the lake track but not the mountain track.
-After that I wanted to do some experimentation with different architectiures with less weights and modified the network to get:
+After that I wanted to do some experimentation with different architectiures with less parameters and modified the network to get:
 `INPUT -> [CONV (stride 2) -> ELU -> Dropout]*3 -> [FC -> ELU -> Dropout]*3 -> OUTPUT`
 - This model has less layers and generalized better to the unseen track.
 For the convolutional layers I used 3X3 filters and started with 24 depth then increased to 48 and 96 in the following two layers.
 All three of the convolutional layers downsample the image using a stride of two.
 For the fully connected layers I flatten the final convolutional layer to a 4704 length vector and then use 500, 50, 10, 1 for the next layers, with the last being the predicted steering angle.
 - For a activation function I started with RELU, but decided to try Keras implementation of the Exponential Linear Unit (ELU).
-Unlike RELU the ELU does not output zero for negative inputs so will not suffer the vanishing gradient problem.
+Unlike RELU, the ELU does not output zero for negative inputs so will not suffer the vanishing gradient problem.
 After experimentation I found ELU made the model generalize better as it performed much better on the mountain track.
 - For input into the model 64X64 images were used.

 #### Regularization